QEDan/PaperSummaries/RethinkingGeneralization.md

 This casts doubt on the conclusion that the Zhang, et al team make in the "Conclusion" section: "Our results challenge the classical view of learning by showing that many successful neural networks easily have the effective capacity for sheer memorization.
 This leads us to believe that these models may very well make use of massive memorization when tackling the problems they are trained to solve."
 The basic experimental results of both papers are compatible with each other, as far as I can tell, but the conflict between different interpretations of the results highlights the difficulties in explaining the generalization ability of ANNs.

 The debate rages on!

+###Glossary
+* [Artificial Neural Network](https://en.wikipedia.org/wiki/Artificial_neural_network) - A computational model consisting of interconnected artificial neurons.
+Machine learning problems can be solved by optimizing weights associated with the connections.
+* [Data Augmentation](http://stats.stackexchange.com/questions/153696/data-augmentation-techniques-for-general-datasets) - A regularization technique where overfitting is prevented by creating additional training examples from the training set by applying transformations that do not affect the example's label.
+For image data, these transformations often include rotations, mirroring, adjusting the contrast, etc.
+* [Dropout](https://en.wikipedia.org/wiki/Dropout_(neural_networks)) - A regularization method that prevents overfitting by randomly dropping neurons from the network during training.
+* [Rademacher complexity](https://en.wikipedia.org/wiki/Rademacher_complexity) - Measures a model's capability of fitting all possible +/-1 binary label assignments.
+* [Uniform stability] (https://en.wikipedia.org/wiki/Stability_(learning_theory)) - How sensitive an algorithm is to the replacement of a single example.
+This is a property of the algorithm and does not take into account the data or the labels.
+* [VC-dimension](https://en.wikipedia.org/wiki/VC_dimension) - The cardinality of the largest set of points that the classification algorithm can shatter.
+* [Weight Decay](https://en.wikipedia.org/wiki/Regularization_(mathematics)#Regularization_in_statistics_and_machine_learning) - A regularization method which restricts the complexity of the neural network (and therefore prevents overfitting) by penalizing large weights in the loss function.